 Scam Calls and Spoofed Numbers: What You Need to Know

-Spam calls have been on the rise for months—in fact, you’ve probably received a few yourself.
+No need to define what a spam call is because no doubt you’ve received your fair share.
 Blocked callers or spoofed numbers will include an automated message asking for private information, but always remember: government agencies and financial institutions will never ask you to input your personally identifiable information such as card numbers, online banking credentials, PINs, card expiration dates, or CV2 codes.

 What’s a spoofed call?